PepkorIT/beach-day/docs/getting-started/step2.md

 As jasmine does not support these abilities natively we introduce the JasmineAsyncEnv class also referred to as the environment to help accomplish them.

 We can use an environment to wrap test functions so they will only execute if all the tests before it have passed.
-Additionally we can also use the environment to share information from tests to another.
+Additionally we can use it to share information from tests to another.

 Lets create a new test file example of this at `tests/demo2-test.js`:
 ```javascript